NCAR/ccpp-framework/doc/briefing_pm.md

 deeply layered class hierarchy.
-This is not a moral failing — it reflects the feature set — but the practical consequence is that the maintenance burden falls on a small subset of the framework team.  capgen-ng is comparable to prebuild in *shape* (procedural Python with small data classes — no deep class hierarchy), and the generator itself sits at ~17.8k lines.
+This is not a moral failing — it reflects the feature set — but the practical consequence is that the maintenance burden falls on a small subset of the framework team.  capgen is comparable to prebuild in *shape* (procedural Python with small data classes — no deep class hierarchy), and the generator itself sits at ~17.8k lines.
-The "who can fix this" pool is closer to "anyone with framework context".  capgen-ng comes with ~1.4k docstring + unit tests (~18k lines of test code), plus an end-to-end test suite of 12 fixtures that covers all of prebuild's and capgen's existing end-to-end tests and adds new ones for multi-instance + constituents
+The "who can fix this" pool is closer to "anyone with framework context".  capgen comes with ~1.4k docstring + unit tests (~18k lines of test code), plus an end-to-end test suite of 12 fixtures that covers all of prebuild's and capgen's existing end-to-end tests and adds new ones for multi-instance + constituents